RobertTLange/gymnax/README.md

 1. All random number/PRNGKey handling has to be done explicitly outside of the function calls.
 2. Episode termination has to be handled outside of the simple transition call.
 This could for example be done using placeholder output in the scanned function.
+3. The estimated speed gains may depend on hardware as well as your specific policy parametrization.

 </details>